Boys state hoops: Leaning into 'underdogs' role, Fort Calhoun stuns Wahoo; Auburn continues March magic

 "We've got a bunch of seniors that are competitive and like to win," Weeks said.
 "There's a toughness about them that you like to have when you get down here (at state)."

-Ryan Binder, another senior, also had nine points for the winners, while junior Skyler Roybal chipped in eight
+Ryan Binder, another senior, also had nine points for the winners, while junior Skyler Roybal scored eight.

-Photos: Fort Calhoun, Auburn are moving on after Class C-1 wins at Devaney
+Photos: Fort Calhoun, Auburn, Ashland-Greenwood are moving on after Class C-1 wins at Devaney

-Fort Calhoun's Wyatt Appel (50), Zachary Nelson (34), Andrew Pace (24), Declyn Otte (32) and Mason Bliss (20) celebrate a three-pointer that gave the team the lead in the fourth quarter against Wahoo during a Class C-1 boys state basketball game Tuesday at the Devaney Sports Center.
+Fort Calhoun's Wyatt Appel (from left), Zachary Nelson, Andrew Pace, Declyn Otte and Mason Bliss celebrate a three-pointer that gave the team the lead in the fourth quarter against Wahoo during a Class C-1 boys state basketball game Tuesday at the Devaney Sports Center.